 In 2013 we expanded to new counties throughout Appalachia to provide even more people with the ability to garden and move the whole region toward self-sustaining food systems.
 To this aim, we provided small livestock to our program participants.
 Our original efforts focused on laying hens and bees.
 Fresh eggs from just a few hens can add a substantial amount of high quality protein to a family’s diet and excess eggs can always be sold or bartered.
 The benefits of bees are numerous and locally produced honey always sells at a premium and at least one site is producing skin care products using their own beeswax and herbs from their garden.
 Through providing the initial infrastructure investment, John Paul jump-started food production in the region and made rural gardening both possible and profitable.

-Last year, Grow Appalachia worked with over 25 partner sites in 39 counties with more than 1500 families and 50 community gardens.
+In 2014, Grow Appalachia worked with over 25 partner sites in 39 counties with more than 1500 families and 50 community gardens.
 We were fortunate to feed 19,500 people growing over 1,151,000 pounds of food.
 We facilitated 100 jobs in central Appalachia through gardening projects with Grow Appalachia and our participants sold more than $54,000 in produce.

 Rather than apply a cookie cutter approach to nutrition based wellness, Grow Appalachia meets families where they live and addresses their specific needs.
 Some families need only help with tillage and fertilization.
 Some families need to start from scratch.
 Some elderly and disabled gardeners need help with the hard labor of preparing beds, planting and cultivation, and Grow Appalachia connects them with young people to enable them to keep food security at their own homes.
 We provide each family with what they need to succeed.